 A short gentle uphill 2km (1.2mi) hike from the car park.
 Peyto Lake looks to me like the silhouette of a dog looking away.
 This spot belongs on my list of the most photogenic places in the Rockies.
 It may be also one of the busiest stops on the parkway so the earlier you arrive the more enjoyable the place will be.

 Type of stop: Short hike

-4. Waterfowl Lake and Chephren Lake
+4. Waterfowl Lake and Lake Chephren

-The roadside stop on the eastern shore of Waterfowl Lake is a must see whilst driving along the parkway.
-The hike to either Cirque Lake or Chephren Lake starts at the south west corner of the Waterfowl Lakes Campsite.
+The roadside stop on the eastern shore of Waterfowl Lake is a must-see whilst driving along the parkway.
+The hike to either Cirque Lake or Chephren Lake starts at the southwest corner of the Waterfowl Lakes Campsite.

 Both hikes are very similar and can be done at the same time.
 The trail is known to get muddy, so make sure you have a decent pair of waterproof hiking boots with you.
 I would recommend spending the first night here at the campground.

 Type of stop: Roadside viewpoint/hike